jacebalaron/HollowKnight.RandomizerMod/README.md

 - All difficulties: Vengeful Spirit (or upgrades), Desolate Dive (or upgrades), Grubberfly's Elegy, Glowing Womb, Dash Slash with Dash
 - With Mild skips: Weaversong, Spore Shroom
 - With Spicy skips: Cyclone Slash, Mark of Pride
-- Not in logic, but feel free to try if you have time on your hands: Longnail, Mothwing Cloak, Sprintmaster+Dashmaster Baldur hp is reduced to 5 to make slower baldur kills less tedious, and to reduce rng.
+- Not in logic, but feel free to try if you have time on your hands: Longnail, Sprintmaster+Dashmaster Baldur hp is reduced to 5 to make slower baldur kills less tedious, and to reduce rng.

 Note: the lifeblood door in Abyss opens if you enter the room with a single lifeblood mask.
 In logic, it requires a lifeblood charm.